-New Bill puts Bullseye on Illegal Gun Buyers
+New bill puts bullseye on illegal gun buyers

 The bill would require licensed firearms dealers, who run the background check at the point of sale, to notify the Washington State Patrol if a buyer fails the screening process.

-An investigation by KING 5 and the public radio’s Northwest News Network found that sales of more than 3200 firearms were denied in Washington in the nine month period ending in Sept. of 2016.
+An investigation by KING 5 and the public radio’s Northwest News Network found that sales of more than 3,200 firearms were denied in Washington in the nine-month period ending in September 2016.

 “Where’s the follow-up when some criminal tried to buy a firearm illegally?”
-State Representative Drew Hansen asked Northwest News Network.
+State Rep. Drew Hansen, D-Bremerton, asked Northwest News Network.

-Hansen, a democrat from Bremerton, partnered with republican representative Dave Hayes to craft House Bill 1501.
+Hansen partnered with Republican Rep. Dave Hayes to craft House Bill 1501.

-The bill would require the Washington State Patrol to investigate denied buyers and refer the cases to prosecutors if warranted.

-“This is doing something for the victims,” Rep. Dave Hayes said.
+“This is doing something for the victims,” Hayes said.
 “What’s really compelling to me is the victim notification.”

 Copyright 2016 KING